johnsengendo/DigitalTwins_part2/README.md

 ### Pysical Twin with Video Streaming application with Dynamic Network conditions.

-The Pysical_Twin folder contains the general network setup where the [topology script](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Physical_Twin/network-topology-script.py)  sets up a video streaming application using Mininet and Containernet, simulating dynamic network conditions by varying bandwidth and delay of the bottleneck link in real-time.
-The setup includes server and client containers for video streaming, with network properties changing every 120 seconds.
+The Pysical_Twin folder contains the general network setup where the [topology script](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Physical_Twin/network-topology-script.py) sets up a video streaming application using Mininet and Containernet, simulating dynamic network conditions by varying bandwidth and delay of the bottleneck link.
+The setup includes server and client containers for video streaming, with network properties (BW and Delay) changing every 120 seconds.

 Key Features:
-- **Dynamic network simulation:** Adjusts bandwidth and delay to create variability in the network and as well to collect more data.
-Below is a table of different parameters used:
+- **Dynamic network simulation:** Involves adjusting bandwidth and delay to create variability in the network and as well to collect more data.
+Below is a table of different values used:
 ![data](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Images/Screenshot%202024-09-04%20103539.png)
 - **Automated testing:** Option to enable autotest mode for automated topology testing.
-- **Integration with Mininet:** Utilizes Mininet and ComNetsEmu for network simulation and container management.
+- **Integration with Mininet:** Utilizing Mininet and ComNetsEmu for network simulation and container management.
-- Pcap_file captured
+- Pcap_file captured: Beloww is a pcap file captured after streaming the a vedio application for
 ![data](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Images/Screenshot%202024-09-04%20112810.png)

 - Extracted features from the Pcap_file